codekidX/linux_nooby_script/README.md

 Trouble setting up your favorite linux distro by searching commands online and taking up your valuable time ?
 Puppet script is here. :grin:

 Puppet script is built with python with community-level integration support. **Meaning**, anyone of you can add commands to this project without any knowledge of coding or even pint of sweat.
-See the **contributions wiki**
+See the **contributions wiki** - [Click here](https://github.com/codekidX/puppet_script/wiki/Contribution-guide)

 ----------